-Strawberries carry all the nutritional benefits inherent in all berries, and then some!
+Berries carry all the nutritional benefits inherent in berries!
 Most notably is their support of cardiovascular processes.
 Read up on that here.

-But be sure to buy them organic – always!
+But be sure to buy berries organic - always!
 Frozen or fresh.
-This is very important because the EWG typically finds strawberries are the fruit with the most pesticide absorption.
+This is very important when using strawberries particularly because the EWG typically finds strawberries are the fruit with the most pesticide absorption [source].

 Well, tropical!
 It tastes like a tropical milkshake!
-There is no cucumber “green” flavor and the cauliflower leaves no taste at all, only a creamy dreamy texture.
-And the addition of kiwi really brights up the flavor and makes it tropical!
+There is no cucumber "green" flavor and the cauliflower leaves no taste at all, only a creamy dreamy texture.
+And the mushrooms disappear!
+Love mushrooms of course, but not necessarily want to taste them in my smoothie.
+And the addition of mango in this one really brights up the flavor and makes it tropical!

 You can prepare the cauliflower in two ways for this tropical smoothie.